Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 *this page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-You can make this with any berry you like and even some fruits like grapes will work too.
+You can make this with any berry you like.
+In fact, even some fruits like grapes will work too.
 It comes together in about 10 minutes total and then you let it sit and watch the chia seeds do their magic.

 In a saucepan over medium heat, cook cranberries along with all other ingredients (except chia seeds) until the cranberries begin to burst (roughly 6-8 min).